borglab/gtsfm/CONTRIBUTING.md

 - Create a branch for your changes.
   - `$ git checkout -b <name of your branch>`

 - Validate that your changes do not break any existing unit tests.
+CI (Github Actions) should also pass.
   - Run all unit tests: `$ pytest tests`

 - Reformat your code using Python [black](https://github.com/psf/black), with `-l 120` for a max line length of 120.